-POTENTIAL SOURCE DESCRIPTION ΡΑΤΗΨΑΥ DESCRIPTION RECEPTOR Existing soil contamination Dermal contact Direct contact with contaminated ground soils, soil derived dust, soil leachate and perched water in the made ground/ subsoil. - Construction workers Inhalation Inhalation of made ground derived dust, organic vapours or ground generated gas.
-Construction workers Off-site industrial and residential land users Leaching and infiltration into water environment Rainfall infiltration can generate and mobilise made ground soil/ mining spoil- derived leachate into groundwater within underlying aquifers.
-Surface watercourses Groundwater Known/ unknown water supplies Existing groundwater contamination Dermal contact Direct contact with contaminated groundwater. - Construction workers Mobilisation and migration along preferential flow paths in superficial or bedrock aquifers Rainfall infiltration can mobilise contaminated groundwater further into the subsurface from there to other water environment receptors.
-Surface watercourses Groundwater Known/ unknown water supplies Off-site sources Pollution incidents at off-site sources could result in contamination reaching soil Pollution incidents at off-site sources could result in contamination reaching soil - Construction workers
+POTENTIAL SOURCE DESCRIPTION PATHWAY DESCRIPTION RECEPTOR Existing soil contamination Existing contamination in the made ground and superficial deposits, as a result of deposition of mining spoil and demolition of previous Dermal contact Direct contact with contaminated ground soils, soil derived dust, soil leachate and perched water in the made ground/ subsoil. - Construction workers mine buildings and structures and of potential historic pollution incidents could be Inhalation Inhalation of made ground derived dust, organic - Construction workers exposed and disturbed during construction across the Site, depending on the depth of excavations. vapours or ground generated gas. - Off-site industrial and residential land users Leaching and infiltration into water environment Rainfall infiltration can generate and mobilise made ground soil/ mining spoil- derived leachate into groundwater within underlying aquifers.
+Surface watercoursesGroundwaterKnown/ unknown water supplies Existing groundwater contamination Existing contamination in the shallow groundwater (in the Dermal contact Direct contact with contaminated groundwater. - Construction workers superficial deposits) and deep groundwater (in the limestone bedrock aquifers) from presence of the Tynagh ore body and from historical mining activities or pollution incidents.
+Mobilisation and migration along preferential flow paths in superficial or bedrock aquifers Rainfall infiltration can mobilise contaminated groundwater further into the subsurface from there to other water environment receptors.
+Surface watercoursesGroundwaterKnown/ unknown water supplies Off-site sources Pollution incidents at off-site sources could result in contamination reaching soil and/ or groundwater in direct Introduction of new sources of contamination to subsurface Pollution incidents at off-site sources could result in contamination reaching soil and groundwater in direct - Construction workers